gitDemeke/alx-pre_course/README.md

-This is my first git platform Practice in alx
+Practicing git platform in alx